-Are leaders born or made?
-It’s an important question, especially for those who aspire to head up teams or companies, be the face of a movement, or help others achieve greatness.
+Are talent acquisition leaders born or made?
+It’s an important question, especially for those who aspire to head up HR teams or companies, be the face of a movement, or help others achieve greatness.

 Some believe that true leaders are born that way—naturally charismatic, influential, and inspiring individuals who are destined to make a mark.
 But while certain people may be naturally predisposed to leadership, just as they’re naturally predisposed to athleticism or musicality, we believe it’s absolutely possible to cultivate the characteristics and skills necessary to call yourself a leader.
 As legendary American football coach Vince Lombardi once said: “Leaders aren’t born, they are made.
 And they are made just like anything else, through hard work.”